angerhang/hadoopAndR/README.md

 ```
 java -version
 ```
 to make sure your java is at least 1.6.0.
 If not, go to System Preferences -> Java -> Update to get the latest version and reboot.
-(Warning: you might to need to uninstall the older Java after the update)
+(Warning: you might to need to uninstall the older Java after the update).
+Idealy, it is better not to use Apple's built in Java since it isn't great for production.
+See more at [Apache Wiki](https://wiki.apache.org/hadoop/HadoopJavaVersions)

 #### HomeBrew
 ```